monobot/PythonNiceToHaveFeatures/README.md

     + Will copy the reference of the selection or word
 - Copy filename to clipboard
 - Create Package (and __init__.py file) (only side bar menu)

+## Create Commands
+These commands are available in file context menu.

+- Create function from word
+- Create class from word
+- Create method from word